pushups/fixdemocracyfirst/README.md

 1. Install Ruby 2.2.1 on RVM: `rvm install 2.2.1`
 1. Select the global gemset under ruby 2.2.1: `rvm use 2.2.1@global`
 1. Install Bundler in the global gemset: `gem install bundler`
-1. Create a custom gemset for thenwhat: `rvm gemset create thenwhat`
+1. Create a custom gemset for yourstory: `rvm gemset create yourstory`
-1. Select the gemset and ruby version: `rvm use 2.2.1@thenwhat`
+1. Select the gemset and ruby version: `rvm use 2.2.1@yourstory`
 1. `cd` into your local git repo's directory
 1. Run bundler: `bundle install`
 1. Set environment variables for foreman by creating a `.env` file in your project directory with these variables (and ask one of us for the missing values so we can get them to you securely):

     ```
-    S3_BUCKET=thenwhat-stage
+    S3_BUCKET=yourstory-stage
     AWS_ACCESS_KEY_ID=
     AWS_SECRET_ACCESS_KEY=
     AWS_REGION=us-west-1